Does Core Web Vitals Matter? What Do They Do?

 c.
 Higher Conversions

-A responsive site with strong FID increases users’ chance to complete a transaction or join up for a service.
+A responsive site with a strong FID increases users’ chances of completing a transaction or signing up for a service.

 d.
 Improved SEO